omkarcloud/botasaurus/README.md

    ![Delete deployment](https://raw.githubusercontent.com/omkarcloud/botasaurus/master/images/delete-deployment.gif)

 That's it!
-You have successfully deleted the scraper in the Virtual Machine.
+You have successfully deleted the scraper, and you will not incur any furthur charges.

+### How to Run Scraper in Kubernetes?
+Visit [this link](https://github.com/omkarcloud/botasaurus/blob/master/run-scraper-in-kubernetes.md) to learn how to run scraper at scale using Kubernetes.

 ### Do you have a Discord community?